Welcome to the second in my series of posts on the materials used to make bicycle frames.

 The lightweight nature of carbon fibre means that such aerodynamic augmentations can have minimal impact in terms of increasing bike weight.

 What are the limitations of carbon fibre as a frame material?

 It is important how we define strength (i.e. in my description of the advantages of carbon fibre above).
 There are a number of properties that might come under the umbrella term, ‘strength’, in which carbon fibre underperforms other materials.

 Carbon fibre is a less durable material than, for instance, steel.
 It is more likely to crack or shatter when something strikes it (or, more likely, when it, and you, strikes something else).

 An important factor, particularly if you’re riding the bike at the time, is the speed at which the material fails.
 If steel receives a dent or a crack, it will generally continue to perform its function for a time.
 Carbon fibre, on the other hand, tends to fail ‘catastrophically’, which sounds… er, entertaining…

 As I’ve already mentioned, this post is one of a series looking at all materials that are used to make bicycle frames (well, all sensible ones at least).
 If you’ve missed it, be sure to take a look at my barely-disguised love letter to steel (here’s the link again).

 In future posts I’ll be looking at aluminium, titanium and wood, plus any other materials I discover in the meantime.

 I do hope you’re finding the series interesting.
 Please do share it with your own personal peletons (or just click one of the buttons below).

-I look forward to welcoming you back to the Grimpeur Heureux soon.
+I look forward to welcoming you back to Sportive Cyclist soon.
 Until then, I hope your road surface remains smooth and the wind is always at your back.